yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-Start at - 9:20 am

-Start part 3.1 - Cover Type CRUD
+Start 17 Nov at - 9:20 am - Start part 3.1 - Cover Type CRUD

 Create Cover Type CRUD with the exact same methods used for Category CRUD.
 Add CoverType.cs in the Model's folder, CoverType Model, ID and Name.